 Analyze things that work and think about how they align with your current situation and intentions.
 Think about how you can improve the pages for your life at the moment.

-Secondly, go through your collections, see which ones you don’t need anymore.
+Secondly, go through your collections, and see which ones you don’t need anymore.
 The ones you need to have with you – move to the new journal.
 The ones that are ok to be kept at home – leave in your current one and reference them when needed.

 Something else you could do is to add a few new collections.
 Bullet Journal is a journey of discovery, so it’s always fun and useful to try new types of spreads or new designs for your favorite spreads.
 You never know when something will click and suddenly change your life completely.